spamhaus/rspamd-dqs/README.md

 - `README.md`.
 This is just a pointer to this document.
 - `Changelog.md`.
 The changes log file.
 - `hbltest.sh`.
 A script that helps you know if your DQS key is HBL enabled.
 - `1.9`.
-Directory that contains config files for Rspamd 1.9.1+
+Directory that contains config files for Rspamd 1.9.1+ (unsupported)
 - `1.9\rbl.conf`.
 This file contains lookup redefinitions for the IP-based lists.
 - `1.9\surbl.conf`.
 This file contains lookup redefinitions for the domain-based lists.
 - `1.9\emails.conf`.
 This file contains lookup redefinitions for email addresses.
 - `1.9\rbl_group.conf`.
 This file contains scores redefinitions.
 - `2.x`.
-Directory that contains config files for Rspamd 2.x
+Directory that contains config files for Rspamd 2.x (unsupported)
 - `2.x\rbl.conf`.
 This file contains lookup redefinitions and more for all SH lists.
 - `2.x\rbl_group.conf`.
 This file contains scores redefinitions.
 - `2.x\rspamd.local.lua`.
 This file contains functions used only with HBL.
 - `2.x\sh_rbl_group_hbl.conf`.
 This file contains scores for HBL.
 - `2.x\sh_rbl_hbl.conf`.
+This file contains definitions for HBL.
+- `3.x`.
+Directory that contains config files for Rspamd 3.x
+- `3.x\rbl.conf`.
+This file contains lookup redefinitions and more for all SH lists.
+- `3.x\rbl_group.conf`.
+This file contains scores redefinitions.
+- `3.x\rspamd.local.lua`.
+This file contains functions used only with HBL.
+- `3.x\sh_rbl_group_hbl.conf`.
+This file contains scores for HBL.
+- `3.x\sh_rbl_hbl.conf`.
 This file contains definitions for HBL.

 Depending on the version of Rspamd you are using, enter the appropriate directory.
 If you have 1.9.1+: